In the last 6 months, I’ve experimented with a simple strategy that has improved my work and my health.

 In the past, I might have set a deadline for myself: “Do 100 pushups by December 31st.”

 Instead, I decided to set a schedule for my workouts.
 I started doing pushup workouts every Monday, Wednesday, and Friday.
-So far, the only workouts I’ve missed were on long travel days from this trip in Istanbul and this trip in San Francisco.
+So far, the only workouts I’ve missed were on long travel days.

 I have no total pushup goal for any single workout.
 The goal is simply to do the workout.
 Just like I have no goal for any single article that I write.
 The goal is to publish the article.